-Stockholders who have successfully registered shall be notified via email of their unique log-in credentials for the voting portal.
+Stockholders who have successfully registered their intention to attend the meeting remotely pursuant to the Guidelines set forth shall be notified via e-mail of their unique log-in credentials for the secure online voting portal.
 Stockholders can then cast their votes for specific items in the agenda, as follows:

-- 1. Log-in to the voting portal by clicking the link, and using the log-in credentials, sent by email to the email-address of the stockholder provided to the Company. - 2.
-Upon accessing the portal, the stockholder can vote on each agenda item.
-A brief description of each item for stockholders' approval is appended to the Notice of Meeting. - 2.1 A stockholder has the option to vote "Yes", "No", or "Abstain" on each agenda item for approval. - 2.2 For the election of directors, the stockholder has the option to vote for all nominees, withhold vote for any of the nominees, or vote for certain nominees only.
+- 1. Access the secure online voting portal by clicking the link received via e-mail through the e-mail address provided by the Stockholder to the Company, and log-in using the unique credentials provided in the said e-mail. - 2.
+Upon accessing the portal, the Stockholder can cast his/her vote on each agenda item.
+A brief description of each item for Stockholders' approval is appended as Annex A to the Notice of Meeting. - 2.1 A Stockholder has the option to vote "Yes", "No", or "Abstain" on each agenda item for approval. - 2.2 For the election of directors, the Stockholder has the option to vote for all nominees, withhold vote for any of the nominees, or vote for certain nominees only.

-Note: A stockholder may vote such number of his/her shares for as many persons as there are directors to be elected or he/she may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he/she may distribute them on the same principle among as many candidates as he/she shall see fit, provided, that the total number of votes cast shall not exceed the number of shares owned by the stockholder.
+Note: A Stockholder may vote such number of his/her shares for as many persons as there are directors to be elected or he/she may cumulate said shares and give one candidate as many votes as the number of directors to be elected (nine [9] directors for ATLAS Mining) multiplied by the number of his/her shares shall equal, or he/she may distribute them on the same principle among as many candidates as he/she shall see fit, provided, that the total number of votes cast shall not exceed the number of shares owned by the Stockholder.